 Do you worry about not being able to keep up with repayments or not being in control of your credit?

-Based on your answers it sounds like you’re in control of your repayments.
+Based on your answers it sounds like you are in control of your repayments.

-Make the most of your money with income-boosting, money-saving and budgeting-busting tips, direct to your inbox.
+Stay in control!
+Make the most of your money with income-boosting, money-saving tips.

-Based on your answers, it sounds as though you’re mostly keeping on top of your repayments at the moment.
+Based on your answers, it sounds as though you are mostly keeping on top of your repayments at the moment.

 Find out more about what can happen if you’re only making minimum payments by clicking the button below.